stevensblueprint/git-workshop/README.md

 ## Conclusion

 Congratulations!
 You have successfully used Git to edit an HTML file.
-This tutorial covered the basics of forking a repository, cloning a repository, creating a new branch, making changes to a file, committing those changes, and pushing them to a remote repository.
+This tutorial covered the basics of forking a repository, cloning the repo, creating a new branch, making changes to a file, committing those changes, and pushing them to a remote repository.
+When working on a project with others, it will be a slightly different and easier (IMO) experience but if you understand what's going on here you're all good.
+Feel free to ask any questions if you get confused.